contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/03_import-export/03_data-structure.md

 # Introduction

-Coming soon

-# Import & export policy

-## Update

-Imports new requests and updates existing requests only if the import contains  newer version.

-## Override

-Imports new requests and overrides all existing requests.

-## Preserve

-Imports new requests and never touches existing requests.

-# DHC import & export data format

-DHC import and export use JSON of the structure described below.
+DHC import and export use JSON with the structure described below.

 ## Container